debajit13/Tindog/README.md

+#tindog-website
+using Html, Css and Bootstrap4.

 <p align="center">
   <img style="border-width: 0" src="favicon_io/android-chrome-192x192.png" alt="drummer logo">
 </p>

 # tindog
-A dating website design made for dogs.
+A tinder dating website design made for dogs.

 # Motivation
 Create this website to built a UI for a dating website.